← Back to projects

-A real-time fraud investigation platform that turned a passive intelligence tool into the primary workflow for fraud teams — weekly active users up 120% from a low base, ML accuracy up 78% through a decision feedback loop, and detection time down from two weeks to same-day, sometimes live.
+A real-time fraud investigation platform that turned a passive intelligence tool into the primary workflow for fraud teams — weekly active users up 12x from a low base, ML accuracy up 78% through a decision feedback loop, and detection time down from two weeks to same-day, sometimes live.

 The Problem

-When I took this on, the product was search-and-explore only: investigators could look at data, but not act on it.
-There was no feedback loop, so the ML model never improved from real decisions.
+This was one of the first impact points I had at Smartnumbers.
+When I joined, the product was search-and-explore only: investigators could look at data, but not act on it.
+There was no feedback loop, so the machine learning model never improved from real decisions.
 Investigators logged in a couple of times a week at most, duplicating work across other tools because there was nowhere to record an outcome.
 The product was positioned as "intelligence": supplementary, not primary.

 My Role